Registration

 Explanation of SERA Conference Registration Fees

-The completion of SERA conference registration/membership forms, and the receipt of conference registration payments by all proposal authors/co-authors by the mid-NOVEMBER deadline, are required as a precondition for proposal review.
-Furthermore, registration fees are not refundable under any conditions, except for persons who have all of their proposals rejected by the Program Committee following review, only if such persons request reimbursement by December 5th
+The completion of SERA conference registration/membership forms, and the receipt of conference registration payments by all proposal authors/co-authors by the mid-OCTOBER deadline, are required as a precondition for proposal review.
+Furthermore, registration fees are not refundable under any conditions, except for persons who have all of their proposals rejected by the Program Committee following review, only if such persons request reimbursement by December 5th.

 The only formal meal activity during the conference is the annual business meeting luncheon.
-The luncheon is held on the second day of the conference.
-The luncheon is a ticketed event.
-SERA defrays a considerable portion of the expense of the luncheon, especially for students.
+The business meeting luncheon is held on the second day of the conference.
+The business meeting luncheon is a ticketed event.
+SERA defrays a considerable portion of the expense of the business meeting luncheon, especially for students.

 The reason that **only** students who are officially registered in the hotel are eligible for free room nights is because SERA directly pays the hotel to credit the winning students’ bills, and this can **only** be done for students who are officially registered in the conference hotel.

-Tickets for the luncheon may be available for purchase during the conference at the conference registration desk.
+Tickets for the business meeting luncheon may be available for purchase during the conference at the conference registration desk.
 However, in most years few, if any, such tickets are available on site.
-Each year some members purchase luncheon tickets as part of the required registration but later find themselves unable to attend the luncheon.
-Members may themselves give or sell their luncheon tickets to other members.
-Also, at the conference registration desk, SERA buys back a limited small number of luncheon tickets for $10 (i.e., less than the cost of the tickets), which are then resold for $20 to members who have been wait-listed for luncheon tickets.
+Each year some members purchase business meeting luncheon tickets as part of the required registration but later find themselves unable to attend the business meeting luncheon.
+Members may themselves give or sell their business meeting luncheon tickets to other members.
+Also, at the conference registration desk, SERA sells a limited small number of business meeting luncheon tickets for $20 to members who have been wait-listed for business meeting luncheon tickets.

 Training Session Fees